Get the Music On

-"Get the Music On" is a pop–dance song by Australian singer Sophie Monk, and was the second single from her debut album Calendar Girl (2003).
-It was co-written and produced by Ray "Madman" Hedges (who previously worked with Monk on the Bardot single "I Need Somebody").

-The single was released on 31 March 2003 and debuted at number 11 on the ARIA Charts in April 2003 and peaked a week later at number 10.
-Monk co-wrote the B-side "Shake".
+"Get the Music On" is a song by Australian singer Sophie Monk, released as the second single from her debut solo album, Calendar Girl (2003).
+It was co-written and produced by Ray Hedges, who had previously worked with Monk on the Bardot single "I Need Somebody".
+"Get the Music On" was released on 31 March 2003 and peaked at number 10 on the Australian ARIA Singles Chart.
+Monk co-wrote the B-side, "Shake".

-Music video

-The video features Monk with a long red dress, red lips and a tight sleek ponytail walking through a nightclub.
-While Monk is seen in color, the background and the other people are in black and white.